willkg/socorro-zero/docs/dev_vagrant.rst

    .. note::

-      If we don't delete this now, then ``make dev`` fails later on and I'm not sure why.
-We can't delete it from within the vagrant vm because it kicks up permission errors.
-I don't know why.
+      If we don't delete this now, then ``make dev`` fails later around line 27 in ``scripts/bootstrap.sh`` when trying to remove the directory citing that the directory has contents.
+If you do a ``find stackwalk/`` inside the vagrant vm, it shows three empty directories.
+If you do a ``find stackwalk/`` outside the vagrant vm, then it shows a ton of files.

+      I have no idea why that happens, but you have to delete it outside the vm.

    .. todo:: Figure out why we have to do this and why it's not handled
       better in ``make dev``.